-Single sign-on (SSO) enables an account to login to Security Center using an identity provider (IDP) that supports SAML 2.0, such as Azure AD, Okta or OneLogin.
-This allows the account to make use of a centralized user management structure where users do not need to exist inside of Security Center to be able to access the account.
-New users can easily be assigned to Security Center from the IDP and the security authentication process can be enhanced with MFA/2FA of any sort as it conforms to what the IDP supports.
+Single sign-on (SSO) enables an account to login to the Security Center using an identity provider (IDP) that supports SAML 2.0, such as Azure AD, Okta or OneLogin.
+This allows the account to use a centralized user management structure where users do not need to exist inside of Security Center to access the account.
+New users can easily be assigned to the Security Center from the IDP, and the security authentication process can be enhanced with MFA/2FA of any sort as it conforms to what the IDP supports.

 How Single sign-on works with SAML 2.0